jhpyle/docassemble/_docs/fields.md

 expected to be raw [HTML].
 It can be used in combination with the [`css`] and [`script`] modifiers.

+If the `html` is by itself as its own "field" in the list of `fields`, the HTML will appear along with the other fields:

 {% include side-by-side.html demo="html" %}

+However, if the `html` is used as a modifier for a field, the HTML will appear to the right of field on wide screens.
+On small screens, the HTML will appear after the field:

+{% include side-by-side.html demo="side-html" %}

 ## <a name="no label"></a>`no label`